Bre-X: Aftermath

 In May 1999, the Ontario Securities Commission charged Felderhof with insider trading.
-No other member of Bre-X's board of directors, or others associated with the Busang project, were charged by the OSC.
-The OSC admitted that there is no evidence that Felderhof was either involved in the fraud or was aware of the fraud.
+No other member of Bre-X's board of directors or others associated with the Busang project were charged by the OSC.
+The OSC admitted that there was no evidence that Felderhof was either involved in the fraud or was aware of the fraud.
 The trial was suspended in April 2001 when the OSC tried to have presiding judge Justice Peter Hryn removed for alleged bias against the prosecution.
-This was denied by an independent judge, and on December 10, 2003 the appeal was also denied by a panel of judges.
+This was denied by an independent judge, and on December 10, 2003, the appeal was also denied by a panel of judges.

 The trial resumed in 2005.
-Felderhof attended, without testifying, a number of the Court hearings as the six-year case made its way through the system.
-The basis of the OSC action as well as the civil class-action suits is the alleged existence of numerous and obvious "red flags", as detailed by Strathcona Minerals, which should have been recognized.
+Felderhof attended a number of the Court hearings as the six-year case made its way through the system.
+The basis of the OSC action as well as the civil class-action suits was the alleged existence of numerous and obvious "red flags", as detailed by Strathcona Minerals, which should have been recognized.

-Begun in 2001, the trial of John Felderhof was concluded on Tuesday, July 31, 2007, with a not-guilty verdict of illegal insider trading.
-Days after the verdict, the OSC also decided not to appeal the decision, a landmark victory for Felderhof and his lawyer, Toronto-based Joseph Groia.
-A class-action lawsuit was discontinued by court order in early 2014; $3.5 million (CAN) damages were donated to charity and the University of Ottawa since funds were deemed too low to be meaningfully distributed amongst the large number of plaintiffs.
+Begun in 2001, the trial of Felderhof was concluded on July 31, 2007, with a not-guilty verdict of insider trading.
+Days after the verdict, the OSC also decided not to appeal the decision, a victory for Felderhof and his lawyer, Toronto-based Joseph Groia.
+A class-action lawsuit was discontinued by court order in early 2014; $3.5 million (CAN) damages were donated to charity and the University of Ottawa since funds were deemed too low to be meaningfully distributed among the large number of plaintiffs.

-Felderhof passed away on October 28, 2019, in Manila, Philippines, at the age of 79.
+Felderhof died on October 28, 2019, in Manila, Philippines, at the age of 79.